 Verification planning is performed at each level of the system under development.
 The following activities describe the development of a verification plan:

 - Verification Method and Level Assignments: Defines the relationships between the specified requirements method and level of verification.
 This activity typically yields a Verification Cross Reference Matrix for each level of the architecture and serves as the basis for the definition of the verification tasks.
-The level of verification is assigned consistent with the level of requirement (e.g., system level, subsystem level etc.).
+The level of verification is assigned consistent with the level of the requirement (e.g., system-level, subsystem level etc.).
 Verification activities include Analysis, Inspection, Demonstration, and Test. (see below) Choice of verification methods must be considered an area of potential risk.
 Use of inappropriate methods can lead to inaccurate verification.

 - Verification Task Definition: Defines all verification tasks with each task addressing one or more requirements.
 The ability to define good verification tasks requires the test engineer to have a sound understanding of how the system is expected to be used and its associated environments.
 An essential tool for the test engineer is to utilize the integrated architecture that consists of the requirements, functional and physical architectures.
 The functional architecture is used to support functional and performance test development and in combination with the physical architecture, a family of verification tasks are defined that will verify the functional, performance and constraint requirements.

 - Verification Configuration Definition: Defines the technical configuration, resources, including people, and environments needed to support a given verification task.
 This may also include hardware or software to simulate the external interfaces to the system to support a given test.

 - Verification Scheduling: Defines the schedule for the performance of the verification tasks and determines which verification tasks are in sequence or in parallel and the enabling resources required for execution of the verification tasks.